How to obtain an EU passport: All possible ways in 2025

 Obtaining an EU country’s citizenship can take 1 to 10 years, depending on the specific state and circumstances.

-All the possible ways to obtain an EU passport
+Explained all the ways to obtain an EU passport

 Common ways to obtain a passport in an EU country